 Early Help Edgbaston: for families and children

-Early Help Edgbaston, part of Birmingham’s new model of support for families and children, has been launched early to support families and young children in Edgbaston, Harborne, Quinton, Bartley Green, Shenley and Weoley Castle throughout the Covid-19 crisis.
+Early Help Edgbaston, part of Birmingham’s new model of support for families and children, has been launched early to support families and children in Edgbaston, Harborne, Quinton, Bartley Green, Shenley and Weoley Castle throughout the Covid-19 crisis.
 Find out more on the Early Help Edgbaston page.

-If you or a family you know is unsupported and needs help, or if you are an organisation that supports families in this area and want to make sure your services are integrated into the wider response, call 0121 456 7821 or email firstname.lastname@example.org.
+If you or a family you know is unsupported and needs help, or if you are an organisation that supports families in this area and want to make sure your services are integrated into the wider response, call 0121 456 7821 or email email@example.com.